 However, as Microsoft notes, “it’s important to understand that while some components come already secured for your environment, you’ll need to configure other areas yourself to fit your organization’s security needs.”

 Security is multifaceted and vulnerabilities are interconnected.
-If you adopt a solid cybersecurity stance, Microsoft Windows Virtual Desktop can boost your efforts.
-But, if you leave some areas of your business unsecure, Microsoft Windows Virtual Desktop is not a silver bullet.
+If you adopt a solid cybersecurity stance, Microsoft Azure Virtual Desktop can boost your efforts.
+But, if you leave some areas of your business unsecure, Microsoft Azure Virtual Desktop is not a silver bullet.

-This is a big reason why Microsoft Windows Virtual Desktop is so appealing: If you have an eligible Windows or Microsoft 365 license, you can access the platform at no additional cost.
+This is a big reason why Microsoft Azure Virtual Desktop is so appealing: If you have an eligible Windows or Microsoft 365 license, you can access the platform at no additional cost.

 Now, because the platform is facilitated by Azure, you do need an Azure account to create and manage your deployment.
 If you already have one, you’re in luck (but you will likely need to add capacity).
 If you don’t have an Azure account, creating one isn’t prohibitively expensive.
 Again, part of the appeal of the cloud is its scalability.
 You can access the features that you need for the number of users you have without overpaying, then add more as you grow.